RotherOSS/otobo/README_DOCKER.md

 `OTOBO_NGINX_SSL_CERTIFICATE=/etc/nginx/ssl/acme.crt`
 `OTOBO_NGINX_SSL_CERTIFICATE_KEY=/etc/nginx/ssl/acme.key`

+## Building the docker image for otobo web and otobo nginx

+This step not needed when the images from http://hub.docker.com are used.

+Only the image for otobo web and otobo nginx need to be built.
+The image otobe web is also used for otobo cron.
+For the other service the images are pulled http://hub.docker.com.

+* cd into the toplevel OTOBO source dir, which contains the subdir scripts.
+* Double check your .env file.
+* run `docker-compose build`

 ## Starting the containers

+The docker images are pulled from https://hub.docker.com unless they are already available locally.

+TODO: actually provide the images on https://hub.docker.com.

 * If HTTP should not run on port 80 then also set OTOBO_WEB_HTTP_PORT in the .env file.
 * If HTTPS should not run on port 443 then also set OTOBO_WEB_HTTPS_PORT in the .env file.